-The National Disability Arts Collection and Archive (NDACA) is putting the finishing touches to a digital repository of its items in a series of open-house sessions at Buckinghamshire New University from 10-18 October.
+The National Disability Arts Collection and Archive (NDACA) is currently putting the finishing touches to a digital repository of its items.

 Items being ‘digitised’ include NDACA’s series of protest t-shirts worn by disabled activists and artists in the 1980s and 1990s when they took their fight for equal rights and access to the streets of Westminster.

 Other items include artwork by the late disabled artist Adam Reynolds, transcripts from forums and debates, and costumes from the BBC actress Liz Carr.

 The overall NDACA project, overseen by disability arts organisation Shape Arts, will bring together more than 2000 objects celebrating the history of the Disability Arts Movement on a brand-new website, a series of oral history films, interactive learning resources, and the uniquely accessible research facilities at Buckinghamshire New University.

 Bucks New University and Shape Arts collaborate on disability arts project

 The National Disability Arts Collection & Archive (NDACA) is to be hosted at Buckinghamshire New University

 The £1 million project will be delivered by the disability arts organisation Shape Arts and bring together 2,500 objects celebrating the history of the disability arts movement.

 As part of a range of activities nationwide, Bucks New University will host a learning wing of NDACA’s digital and physical items in the Library at its campus in Queen Alexandra Road, High Wycombe.

 Visit the NDACA website for more information (link will open in a new browser window)